LiveLike/ll-nextjs-demo/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000/chat/6c5577e7-95cf-40ff-9a29-a6f57d0da322](http://localhost:3000/6c5577e7-95cf-40ff-9a29-a6f57d0da322) with your browser to see the chat message.
+**You can replace url chatroom Id with any other chat room id**

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `pages/chatroom/[roomId].tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.